lambdaclass/concrete/ROADMAP.md

 `complexity_guarded` evidence; none of them imply hardware timing.
 A future WCET bridge consumes those exported facts under a named hardware model and must not silently reinterpret or overwrite their source scope.

+### Task R-0449

+**Objective:** Research Why3-style realization for the prover backends — proving, in Rocq and Isabelle themselves, that the obligation IR's built-in theories are sound in that prover's model — only after R-0448 has a real multi-kernel user who needs bridge-level trust rather than agreement-level trust.
+Each realization proof converts a slice of the trusted Core→obligation bridge into kernel-checked evidence; without it, "three kernels" means three syntaxes over one trusted bridge.
+Pulled by an audited consumer requiring it, not by symmetry.

 ### Task R-0406